 Before we start talking about beacon asset tracking, let’s understand what is an asset in this context.
 Assets are equipment or items owned by a company.
 These items include transfer pumps, pallets, and trailers.
 Moreover, it further holds different manufacturing parts.

 There is a difference between compressors and trailers.
 Compressors contain an onboard engine but trailers don’t.
 The assets that don’t have an internal battery or power source are referred to as non-powered assets.

 There are thousands of non-powered assets out there.
 All non-powered assets have one property in common.
 Nobody is familiar with their exact location.
 So here asset tracking comes in usage.

 Asset tracking is a solution to track the usage and location of all types of assets.
 By using this method, you can track both indoor and outdoor assets.

 There are different techniques used for asset tracking.
-However, some of these methods exist for a long time such as RFID or barcode scanning.
-Asset tracking has become very advanced after the arrival of modern asset tracking devices.
+However, some of these methods have existed for a long time such as RFID or barcode scanning.
+Asset tracking has become very advanced after the arrival of modern asset-tracking devices.
 Let’s talk about different technologies used for asset tracking: